Exclusive: Oxford kept COVID-19 vaccine trial volunteers in dark about dosing error, letter shows

 Emma Cave, a professor of healthcare law at Durham University's law school, said: "Presenting the dosing variation as a planned change in the study is potentially a breach of trust if in fact the dosing resulted from an error.
 The letter makes clear the dosing change but not the reason for the change."

-To read the earlier Reuters report on the dosing error, click: https://www.reuters.com/article/uk-health-coronavirus-britain-vaccine/special-report-how-a-british-covid-19-vaccine-went-from-pole-position-to-troubled-start-idUKKBN28Y0Y5
+(To read the earlier Reuters report on the dosing error, see: https://reut.rs/2NYT8pv)

-(Reported by Steve Stecklow and Andrew MacAskill in London.
-Editing by Janet McBride)